ragnraok/RxCamera/README.md

 		```Java
 		camera.request().successiveDataRequest()
 		```
-		it will return the camera infinitely
+		it will return the camera data infinitely

 	- periodicDataRequest

 		```Java
 		camera.request().periodicDataRequest(1000)
 		```
-		as the name, it will return camera periodic, pass the interval in millisecond
+		as the name, it will return camera data periodic, pass the interval in millisecond

 	- oneShotRequest

 		```Java
 		camera.request().oneShotRequest()
 		```
-		it will return the camera data just **one time**
+		it will return the camera data **only once**

 	- takePictureRequest